Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Experiments and Results

-\textbf{Height change detection.} In Table \ref{table-height}, it is interesting that among the 30 metric results obtained with a height change detection branch, 23 of them gain improvements when working with a semantic branch, while only 7 of them show a decrease.
-This phenomenon clearly highlights the positive impact of learning the shared representation through the implicit hints from semantic change.
-As also denoted in \cite{zhu2020edge}, the object boundaries are easier to capture from the semantic map compared to the depth map.
-By incorporating an additional branch dedicated to predicting pseudo changes based on the height map, we establish an explicit correlation between semantic and height changes.
-This enhancement is evident in the improved performance of height change detection across five different metrics.
+\textbf{Height change detection.} {Table \ref{table-height} reveals an intriguing pattern:} Among the 30 metric results obtained with a height change detection branch, 23 of them gain improvements when working with a semantic branch, while only 7 of them show a decrease.
+This phenomenon {underscores} the positive impact of learning the shared representation through the implicit hints from semantic change.
+As also denoted in \cite{zhu2020edge}, the object boundaries are easier to capture from the semantic map compared to the depth map. {Incorporating a dedicated branch for predicting pseudo changes from the height map establishes a clear correlation between semantic and height changes.} This enhancement is evident in the improved performance of height change detection across five different metrics. {With only half the model complexity of ChangeFormer, our model reaches the top in most metrics.
+Note that this enhancement, facilitated by a consistency constraint, can be conveniently adapted to other methods, yielding promising improvements as showcased in Table \ref{table-mc_for_sotas}.}

 \textbf{Qualitative Results}.
 Figure \ref{fig_singlevsdouble} depicts the visual comparison of semantic and height change detection for the top three methods.
-The tendency could be observed in the first four columns of Figure \ref{fig_singlevsdouble}.
-From the last four columns, we could observe collapsed results from those models without semantic hints in single-task setting, except for ours.
+The tendency could be observed in the first four columns of Figure \ref{fig_singlevsdouble}. {In} the last four columns, collapsed results {are evident} for models {lacking} semantic hints in single-task setting, {with ours being the exception}.
 Note that the single-task visual results of our method are derived from the height change detection branch that is augmented with multitask consistency.

-Figure \ref{fig_heightbars} provides a height prediction comparison in a distribution manner.
-For the value range of height change, the other change detection methods tend to underestimate, while our method outputs a more precise range.
-For the distribution of output height, most methods output a single peak near zero except for ChangeFormer, MTBIT, and our method, while the real distribution has at least two major clustered regions.
-However, We observe that the dominant portion of height outputs for all methods is near zero.
-This reflects the influence of background to changed areas imbalance.
-We remain this problem as a future direction.
+Figure \ref{fig_heightbars} presents a comparative analysis of height prediction, illustrating the distribution patterns across various methods.
+In terms of the height change value range, other change detection methods generally tend to underestimate, whereas our method delivers a more accurate range.
+Regarding the overall distribution, most methods exhibit a single peak around zero, except for ChangeFormer, MTBIT, and our approach, which align more closely with the actual distribution that features at least two significant clusters.
+However, for all methods, the dominant portion of height outputs clusters near zero.
+This reflects the background to changed areas imbalance.
+Addressing this problem remains a direction for future research.